 New Federal Tax Law: A Blessing for About-to Retirees By Bill Eager

-Recently, Congress has passed an enormous document of federal tax law, and President Trump signed it.
+As per Bill Eager recently, Congress has passed an enormous document of federal tax law, and President Trump signed it.
 This law incorporates several provisions that are beneficial to those who have reached the age of retirement.
 In this article, we will gain insight into some provisions that are in the interest of retirees.

 Required Minimum Distributions (RMD)